GeT RiGhT: Counter-Strike

 In 2011, Alesund started a third stint at SK Gaming, and was joined by Fnatic teammates Patrik "f0rest" Lindberg and Rasmus "Gux" Ståhl.
 After a few minor results, SK won DreamHack Summer 2011, with Alesund being selected as the MVP.
 SK continued to have some success, winning IEM6 6C New York and a Counter-Strike Major, ESWC 2011.
-Once again, Alesund was placed #2 on HLTV top's 20, this time for 2011.
+Once again, Alesund was placed #2 on HLTV's top 20, this time for 2011.